The CivStart Accelerator

 in partnership with the National League of Cities.

-A 12-month intensive accelerator program that connects startups with the tools, expertise, and opportunities they need to scale their solutions effectively within the complex public sector.
+A unique, 12-month accelerator program that connects startups with the tools, expertise, and opportunities they need to scale their solutions effectively within the complex state and local market.

-Government Engagement: Engage directly with 5-10 participating governments throughout the program.
-These governments will actively monitor your progress, providing feedback and support as you refine your solutions.
+Government Engagement: Engage directly with governments through GovTalks, focus groups, conference attendance, and more throughout the program.
+Our public-sector Govtech Champions actively monitor your progress, providing feedback and support as you refine your solutions.

 Access to CivStart’s Venture Partner Network: Tap into our extensive Venture Partner Network for additional investment opportunities, strategic partnerships, and expert guidance to accelerate your growth and market penetration.